Helping you grow closer to God

 I was walking across my college campus and I had the strongest feelings of anger toward God I had ever experienced in my life.
 I had been a Christian a little over three years.

 I had only months before made the biggest lordship decision I had ever made.
 I mean, it was one of those where I knew with all my heart this is what God wanted me to do and every fiber in my emotional and intellectual being wanted to do the opposite.
 And, by faith, I decided, “I’ll do it God’s way.”

 And I thought, “You know, if God is ever going to bless me, it’s got to be now.”
 And instead, life didn’t get better; it got worse.

 And so, I picked up my Bible where I was reading normally and I was in the Psalms and I read Psalm 70 and, eh, was alright; Psalm 71, eh, was okay; Psalm 72, didn’t make much progress.
 And then I read Psalm 73.
-I want you to imagine, if you will, where I’m at emotionally, what I’m thinking, and follow along as I read.
+And follow along as I read.
 In fact, better than follow along, enter in the experience with me.

 I’ve told you how I felt like, “I am getting a raw deal.”
 But before we read this, I’m going to tell you how God spoke to me like never before, I had no understanding that the God of the universe could cause the Holy Spirit to make His Word so alive, to interact in one little guy’s life like mine.

 But before we do that I want you to think of when you’ve received the raw deal that bothers you the most.
 So, when we read this, I want you to read with the same kind of feelings and emotions and thoughts and questions that I had that night.